nexus-rpc/api/SPEC.md

   "cause": { /* <Optional cause> */ },
   "details": {
     "state": "canceled | failed",
-    // Aribtrary details may be added here as needed.
+    // Arbitrary details may be added here as needed.
   },
 }
 ```